Omicron in Europe: Where has the new COVID variant been detected?

 Denmark

-Cases in Denmark tripled in 48 hours, with 183 confirmed infections as of December 5 according to the country's health authorities.
-Previously, only 18 cases had been confirmed with a further 42 suspected infections.
+Cases in Denmark have risen up to 2,741 confirmed infections as of December 13 according to the country's health authorities.
+Omicron cases are identified through variant PCR and whole-genome sequencing (WGS).

 The SSI public health institute first confirmed the presence of the variant in the country on November 28 with two people confirmed cases.
 A school in Odense was closed the following day pending the results of sequencing analysis following a suspected case of COVID-19 discovered in a student.

-Note: This article and its accompanying graphics are being regularly updated by our team of journalists.
-The last update was on December 13.